 |Ordering Information||Key Features||Technical Specifications||Supported Devices||Video||Technical Documents|

-μC/OS-II’s footprint can be scaled (between 5 Kbytes to 24 Kbytes) to only contain the features required for a specific application.
-Depending on the processor, μC/OS-II can be reduced to as little as 2K bytes of code space and 300 bytes of data space (excluding stacks).
-The execution time for most services provided by μC/OS-II is both constant and deterministic; execution times do not depend on the number of tasks running in the application.
+μC/OS-III’s footprint can be scaled to only contain the features required for a specific application.
+The execution time for most services provided by μC/OS-III is both constant and deterministic; execution times do not depend on the number of tasks running in the application

 - Maximum ROM Footprint (Unscaled): 24 Kbytes

 - Number of Kernel Services: 10 different using 80 API calls

 - Number of Tasks per Priotiy Level: 1

 - Dynamic Objects: Static and Dynamic

 - Mutexes - With Priority Inheritance: Yes (priority calling)

 - Event Flags: Yes (unlimited), configurable for 8, 16, or 32 bits